 Extension: H8-H9

 Following our pre registration, we dummy-coded the number of the presented traits (5 vs. 1, 10 vs. 5) and tested whether perceived similarity and liking declined as participants received more information about the target.
 To this end, we built a linear mixed model in which perceived similarity and liking were each regressed on the two dummy coded variables (fixed effects) and we let the intercept vary for each participant.
-We summarise descriptive statistics in Figures 2A and 2B.
+We summarized descriptive statistics in Figures 2A and 2B.
 Not supporting H8-9, the dummy-coded variables did not predict perceived similarity or liking, ps > 11.
 This suggests that, contrary to the findings by Norton et al. 2007), the number of traits known about an individual does not influence liking towards them, challenging the less is more effect.

 Figure 2 Perceived Similarity and Liking: Raincloud Plot